Glutamine

 Glutamine and Duodenal Ulcers

-Overall, incorporating glutamine-rich foods or supplements into the diet may be beneficial for individuals with duodenal ulcers, as it can help support the healing process and improve the overall health of the gastrointestinal tract.
+Overall, incorporating glutamine-rich foods or supplements into the diet may be beneficial for individuals with duodenal ulcers, as it can help support the health and integrity of the duodenal lining and aid in the healing process.

 Supplements for Duodenal ulcers